Arsham1024/Arsham1024/README.md

 # Hello, I'm Arsham

-I am a Software Engineer at Homes.com, part of the CoStar Group, based in California.
+I am a Software Engineer at Homes.com, part of the CoStar Group.
 I thrive on the creativity and problem-solving opportunities that software development provides.

 ## About Me
 **Technical Skills:**